History of NK Maribor: Decline and Tavares' departure (2020–present)

 After the departure of Zahovič and Milanič, a turbulent period began for the club.
 Zahovič was replaced by Oliver Bogatinov as sports director, who was previously the head of the youth academy.
 Maribor lost the 2019–20 Slovenian PrvaLiga title to Celje and barely ranked second, with the same number of points as Olimpija.
 In the 2020–21 UEFA Europa League, the team was eliminated in the first qualifying round by the semi-professional Northern Irish club Coleraine, which was described as one of the most humiliating defeats in the history of the club.
 In early 2021, Bogatinov left the club due to alleged disputes with former Maribor player Marko Šuler, who became the new sports director.
 In 2020–21, Maribor once again failed to win the championship after losing the title-deciding home match against Mura in the last round.
 Maribor needed a draw for the title, but lost 3–1 and Mura won its first title.
 Within two years after Zahovič's departure, Maribor sacked three managers (Sergej Jakirović, Mauro Camoranesi and Simon Rožman) and went on a record run of nine consecutive winless matches against their biggest rivals Olimpija.

 In 2021–22, Maribor won its 16th national title on the final day of the season after beating Mura 3–1, ending a three-year trophyless drought.
 Ognjen Mudrinski was one of the key members of the team; he was voted as the PrvaLiga player of the year, and also finished as the league's top scorer with 17 goals.
 After the season, a longtime captain and the club's all-time most capped player and top goalscorer, Marcos Tavares, retired from professional football after spending 15 seasons with Maribor.
 In his honour, Maribor retired his number 9 jersey, and also renamed the West Stand of Ljudski vrt to Marcos Tavares Stand.

 The success from the previous season was short-lived, as the start of the 2022–23 season was the worst for the club since Slovenia's independence in 1991.
 Maribor were sitting in last place after five rounds with just three points, failed to score in six consecutive European games, lost a record six games in a row, and went on a nine-game winless streak in all competitions, also a record.
-Despite still managing to finish third in the league, it was nonetheless the club's worst season in 15 years, as the last time Maribor finished lower than second was in 2007–08.
+Although they still managed to finish in third place in the league, it was nonetheless the club's worst season in 15 years, as Maribor had last finished lower than second place in the 2007–08 season.
 The club managed to reach the cup final, but failed to win the trophy after losing to Olimpija 2–1 after extra time with a last minute penalty kick.